What is Chest Congestion?

 Paired with hot water, eucalyptus oil can double your phlegm fighting force.
 Not only is it antiviral (most chest coughs are viral infections), but it also relieves coughs and loosens up mucus.

 Add a few drops of eucalyptus oil to a tablespoon or two of a carrier oil, such as coconut or olive oil, and massage it onto your chest for a DIY vapor rub.
 Alternatively, putting a few drops into a steaming pot of water can allow you to inhale its congestion-combative properties for quick relief in the air passages.

 For relief throughout the night, sleep next to a humidifier with eucalyptus oil.
-Add 4-5 drops into the reservoir of your humidifier just before going to bed.
-Make sure to have the humidifier close to you, and keep your bedroom door closed to trap in the moisture.
+Add 4-5 drops into the reservoir of the humidifier just before going to bed.
+Make sure to have the humidifier close by, and keep the bedroom door closed to trap in the moisture.